etereo-io/edge-next/README.md

   - permissions (NOT IMPLEMENTED)
     - Array, list of roles that can SEE this field when editing the content and when reading it

+- Preprocess uploaded images to create a lighter version and allow the client to load them progresivelly

 - Create an example site running an online shop
   - Create the concept of "shopping cart"